apizzo1/Hindsight_2020/README.md

 Finally, **national unemployment rates** are displayed by month.
 Data is highlighted from the beginning of 2020 to the selected date.
 The national average can be compared to other populations selected from a dropdown menu.

 ## Analyses & Discussion
 As a whole, our dashboard is equipped for you to draw numerous observations about interrelations among each of our featured sections.
 Given the vast amount of available trends, it is impractical to analyze every significant pattern.
-As such, we've included a handful noteworthy examples below of interrelations that we observed:
+As such, we've only listed a handful of noteworthy examples of interrelations that we observed, but we encourage you all to go through the timeline and explore the data yourselves.

 * On **March 4**, the NYT headline discusses the limitation of U.S. travel to Europe, while we can also see that the stocks for Boeing, Delta Airlines, & Southwest Airlines (all aviation-related) begin to sharply decrease.
 A slight recovery in these stocks can be observed on **March 22**, while the NYT headline contains the announcement of a federal bond-buying plan.
 * The coronavirus stimilus relief bill was passed on **March 12** as indicated by the NYT headline, which among other things, distributed $1,200 to all American citizens.
 This date correlates with a peak in President Trump's approval rating.